 Moving to a new city is always tough and we’ll be honest, it can sometimes be hard to break into the Dutch people’s inner circles.
 However, the great news is Utrecht has a bustling expat community, so we would recommend starting there.

 Head to expat meetups, or language cafes to start meeting some new people.
 If you have some interests like running or gardening look for Facebook groups where you can find people who do similar things.

 There are also a plethora of international sports that have made their way to the lowlands including netball, Aussie rules football, and rugby that you can take up to meet some other friendly people.

 You can also get in contact with some volunteering organisations to give back to the community while grabbing hold of some new friends, or you could check out Mothers/Fathers Groups or suburb groups.

-Some of our favourite expat groups in Utrecht are Expat Utrecht, Sport activities for Expats in Utrecht, Utrecht Netball Club, Utrecht Expats Climate Initiative, Expat Business in Utrecht, Expats in Utrecht by UC, Expats Utrecht Art & Photography Group, Expats Utrecht Meetups, Utrecht International Students, Utrecht International Musicians, and Indians in Utrecht.
+Some of our favourite expat groups in Utrecht are Expats Utrecht, Sport activities for Expats in Utrecht, Utrecht Netball Club, Utrecht Expats Climate Initiative, Expat Business in Utrecht, Expats in Utrecht by UC, Expats Utrecht Meetups, Utrecht International Students, Utrecht International Musicians, and Indians in Utrecht.
 Did we miss one of your faves?
 Drop it in the comments below!